Google Analytics Heatmap: How To Create And Read

 The only prerequisite for this was that you must be logged into your website’s Google analytics account, and then you can configure your Google Analytics settings and view data on your web pages as you navigate through them.

 However, Google Analytics soon removed this from In-Page Analytics and introduced a Page Analytics Chrome Extension for the same.
 Once you install the extension, you can view click data in the form of click maps.
-The video (GIF) below elucidates how this extension works and adds heatmap to website (click map):
+The video (GIF) below elucidates how this extension works and adds a heatmap to the website (click map):

-The Page Analytics extension, once turned on for a page, gives an overview of different metrics.
+The Page Analytics extension once turned on for a page, gives an overview of different metrics.
 The default metrics—page views, unique page views, average time on page, bounce rate, exit percentage, and real-time page visitors—are present when the extension turns on.
 However, you can always replace them with the metrics you want to see on the page.

 More importantly, it gives you the option to change the segment whose data you want to see on the page itself.